Embassy & Consulate

 • No replacement for official requirements or authority decisions

-For urgent, complex, or special cases, the safest next step is to ask support to review your situation before paying or choosing a path.
+For urgent or unusual cases, ask support to review your situation before paying.

 Not sure if your case fits Vietnam GoEasy support?